MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-adjustment-value-entry-posting-date.md

 1. Initially the Posting Date of the entry to be created is the same date as the entry it adjusts.

-2. The Posting Date is validated against Stock Periods and/or General Ledger Setup.
+2. The Posting Date is validated against Inventory Periods and/or General Ledger Setup.

-3. Assignment of Posting Date; If the initial Posting Date is not within allowed posting date range the batch job will assign an allowed Posting Date from either General Ledger Setup or Stock Period.
-If both Stock Periods and allowed posting dates in General Ledger Setup are defined, the later date of the two will be assigned to the Adjustment Value Entry.
+3. Assignment of Posting Date; If the initial Posting Date is not within allowed posting date range the batch job will assign an allowed Posting Date from either General Ledger Setup or Inventory Period.
+If both Inventory Periods and allowed posting dates in General Ledger Setup are defined, the later date of the two will be assigned to the Adjustment Value Entry.

 Let’s review this process more in practice.
 Assume we have an Item Ledger Entry of Sale.
 The item was shipped on September 5, 2020 and it was invoiced the day after.